 Build your retirement fund wisely

-The FIRE movement recommends investing over saving money in interest-only accounts, but this is entirely up to you.
+The FIRE movement recommends investing your money over saving it in interest-only accounts, but this is entirely up to you.

-There are many options available when it comes to finding an account to put your retirement savings in.
+There are many options available when it comes to finding the right account for your early retirement savings.
 One of the most important factors when choosing between them is the age you can access the money.

 For example, if you chose to save or invest in an ISA, you could use this money at any time and then access your private pension at 55 and State Pension at 66 (this age limit is likely to change).